wp-plugins/nextgen-facebook/readme.txt

 **A.** Google reads the Open Graph meta tags, along with other "structured data markup" on your webpage.
 You can see what Google picks up from your webpages by using it's <a href="http://www.google.com/webmasters/tools/richsnippets" target="_blank">Rich Snippets Testing Tool</a>.
 You may also want to link your WordPress authors with their Google+ profiles by using one of the available plugins, like <a href="http://wordpress.org/extend/plugins/google-author-information-in-search-results-wordpress-plugin/" target="_blank">Google Plus Author Information in Search Result (GPAISR)</a> or others like it.

-= Q. Does LinkedIn use Open Graph tags? =
+= Q. Does LinkedIn read the Open Graph tags? =

 **A.** According to LinkedIn's <a href="https://developer.linkedin.com/documents/setting-display-tags-shares" target="_blank">Setting Display Tags for Shares</a> information page, they use three of the Open Graph tags (title, description, and url).